NexusEngine/nexus/CONTRIBUTING.md

    pass! (this should be done in a separate commit)
 6. Write documentation for your changes, if applicable (this should be done in a separate commit)
+7. Add your name and info to the `contributors` array in the appropriate `package.json`s (if you have not done so before)
-7. Include the following sentence in your commit (if you have not done so before): "**I have read the CLA Document and I hereby sign the CLA**"
+8. Include the following sentence in your commit (if you have not done so before): "**I have read the CLA Document and I hereby sign the CLA**"
-8. Create a pull request - make sure to mention the issues your pull request fixes, if any
+9. Create a pull request - make sure to mention the issues your pull request fixes, if any
-9. ???
+10. ???

 Each pull request should contain a single bug fix or feature.